-Revise, Yay or Nay?: You see this most often in epic tales where the core conflict isn't as personal.
-The wrong protagonist does kinda mean you have to start over, but at least you'll have a good sense of how things are going so the rewrite should go quickly.
+Revise, Yay or Nay?: You see this most often in epic tales where the core conflict isn't as personal, or in stories with a lot of characters and moving parts.
+The wrong protagonist does mean you have to start over, but at least you'll have a good sense of how things are going so the rewrite should go quickly.

-5. You learned something about the writing process and want to fix the mistakes you already made
+5. You learned something about the writing process and want to fix the mistakes you've already made

 Revise, Yay or Nay?: This is probably the hardest thing to avoid doing.
-I can't tell you how many times I rewrote stuff to use something I'd learned.
+I can't tell you how many times I rewrote scenes to put into practice something I'd learned.
 But there comes a point when you start revising just to revise, and the story isn't really improving.
-You're usually better off just putting the new skills into practice from that point on and revising after the draft is done.
+You're usually better off using those new skills from that point on and revising after the draft is done.
 Odds are you'll learn even more before you're finished, and then you can fix everything at once.

 Everyone has their own process, so you should always do what works for you.
 But on those days when you just aren't sure, taking a minute to objectively look at what you're doing can save you time and hassles later.